 What are the organizational and/or project management skills needed to bring together and integrate this activity?

 List the types of resources required to complete this task, project or activity.
-How is/are deadline(s) determined?

 Who determines if changes to the project or activity are required?
 And who determines whether these changes have an impact on others?
 Please provide concrete examples.